 By preventing problems before they start, you are cutting down on time and money spent on restorative and emergency dental treatments throughout the year.
 Poor oral hygiene can result in tooth decay, cavities, gum disease, and more, all of which will have you seeing your dentist more frequently for treatment.
-But if you stick to your regularly scheduled dental appointments, you can avoid unnecessary procedures and instead, keep your teeth and gums in optimal shape.
+But if you stick to your regularly scheduled dental appointments, you can avoid unnecessary procedures and instead keep your teeth and gums in optimal shape.

-If you’re unsure how to go about navigating your insurance policy or are unaware of ways you can take advantage of your benefits, talk to a member of your dental team who can help.
+If you’re unsure of how to go about navigating your insurance policy or are unaware of ways you can take advantage of your benefits, talk to a member of your dental team.

 Dr. Paul Stein earned his bachelor’s degree in biology with honors from Rollins College before going on to pursue his Doctor of Dental Medicine degree from the University of Florida College of Dentistry.
-For more than 20 years, he has been practicing dentistry and helping individuals in both private practice and as the Dental Director of the Sarasota County Health Department.
+For more than 20 years, he has been practicing dentistry and helping individuals in both private practices and as the Dental Director of the Sarasota County Health Department.
 As a member of the Shore Dental team, he and his colleagues strive to help patients achieve optimal oral health, especially when it can lead to other health-related problems.
 To learn more about Dr. Stein and our services offered, contact us via our website or call (941) 257-0826.